TopAudioData/receipt-contextualizer/README.md

 Start the database container

 - Open the Docker dashboard and click the play icon at the `receipts` container.
+- This step has to be repeated if your machine was idle.

 ### Python environment